-The Connections menu exposes some finer control over proxy settings and remote connection.
+The Connections menu exposes options allowing granular control over proxy settings and remote connection.

-The Fiddler listens on port option controls which port Fiddler Everywhere uses to listen for web traffic.
-The default port used by Fiddler Everywhere client is 8866.
+Fiddler listens on port—Defines the port that Fiddler Everywhere uses to listen for web traffic.
+The default port is 8866.

-The Bypass Fiddler for URLs that starts with: option allows you to add addresses that Fiddler Everywhere proxy will explicitly bypass.
-One common scenario for using this option is setting up a VPN connection alongside Fiddler Everywhere.
-The passed addresses could be separated by a comma, semicolon, new line, or white space.
-The option will set the bypass list in the related OS settings (for example, on Windows 10, that would be Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses....
+Bypass Fiddler for URLs that starts with:—Allows you to manually add addresses that the Fiddler Everywhere proxy will explicitly bypass.
+A common scenario for using this option is setting up a VPN connection alongside Fiddler Everywhere.
+You can separate the individual addresses with a comma, semicolon, new line, or white space.
+The option will set the bypass list in the related OS settings—for example, on Windows 10, that will be Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses....
 You can also quickly add domains while selecting a session from the Live Traffic grid and using the context menu.